hughobrien/zfs-remote-mirror/README.md

 One last thing, because ARMv6 isn't a Tier 1 supported architecture, there aren't any binary packages provided by the FreeBSD Foundation.
 Thankfully, FreeBSD is all about the source code, and the famous [Ports](https://www.freebsd.org/ports/) tree makes it easy to compile your own packages for whatever architecture you have a compiler for.
 Unfortunately...the RPi is very slow at compiling packages.
 Being a patient man, I've compiled a few myself that I find useful to use on this system, but I stress that none of these are necessary for the ZFS backup features - the base system has everything that task needs.
 RPi packages are available [here](https://github.com/hughobrien/zfs-remote-mirror/tree/master/pkg).
 If you do decide to build some ports, bear in mind that ports tree from *portsnap* is approximately 900MB in size, before you begin to compile anything.
 [Poudriere](https://www.freebsd.org/doc/handbook/ports-poudriere.html) is an alternative that makes cross-compilation (building on your local machine for the RPi) easier, but I found it as easy to just wait for the RPi.

-To use these packages, grab the *pkg-static* binary and use that to install *pkg* properly.
+To use these packages, grab the *pkg-static* binary from the folder and use that to install *pkg* properly.

 	root@knox# ./pkg-static add pkg-1.6.3.txz